 The Psychology program at New Paltz has been designed to reflect the varying needs and interests of undergraduate psychology majors.
 The interests of students who major or minor in psychology generally fall into one of three categories: (1) those who want a general background in psychology but don't intend to seek employment in the field of psychology, (2) those who want to apply some principles and techniques of psychology in an employment situation; and (3) those who want to pursue a career in psychology with a graduate degree.
 Since psychology is an empirically based science, it is desirable for psychology majors to have the skills both to interpret and to generate new information.
 To that end, courses in statistics and research methodology are required of all majors.
 In addition, all psychology majors take a capstone, writing intensive seminar in which they demonstrate their mastery of the techniques and the content areas of the discipline.
 Students majoring in psychology are advised to acquire a broad range of training in Liberal Arts.
 Elective courses in anthropology, biology, business, communications, computer science, history, philosophy, political science, and sociology are strongly recommended.

-Students must have a 2.75 total cumulative grade point average to declare a major in Psychology.
-They must also have completed Introductory Psychology.
+To declare a major in Psychology, students must have at least a 2.75 total cumulative grade point average and a Math Placement Level (MPL) of 3 or higher.
+They must also have completed PSY272 Introductory Psychology.

 The Psychology Department also offers two minors.
 The Psychology minor provides a representative sampling of psychological research, theory, and practice.
 This minor would be valuable to anyone whose career would benefit from a deeper understanding of human thought, emotion, or behavior.
 The Industrial-Organizational Psychology minor provides a background in the application of psychology to business and other organizational settings.
 This minor is particularly appealing to Business Administration and Communication & Media majors.
 Both are 18-credit (6-course) minors.